noobj2/Anki-Review-PopUp/README.md

 ### Using the .ankiaddon file

-This is also an easy way to install ARBb but it doesn't guarantee that the version of the add-on that you install will be compatible with your version of anki.
+This is also an easy way to install Anki Review Pop-Up but it doesn't guarantee that the version of the add-on that you install will be compatible with your version of anki.
 If you're using older versions of Anki I don't recommend you install the add-on using the add-on file.

 If you want to install and specific version or an older version of the add-on, I recommend you use the `*.ankiaddon` file.